pnp/cli-microsoft365/docs/docs/cmd/planner/plan/plan-add.md

 ### `shareWithUserIds`, `shareWithUserNames` response

 When we make use of the option `shareWithUserIds` or `shareWithUserNames` the response will differ.
-Here is an example of the response.

 === "JSON"